Cocoa: Co-Planning and Co-Execution with AI Agents: Cocoa: System Walkthrough and Implementation

 \subsubsection{Continuous and stepwise execution}

+Drawing inspiration from computational notebooks, there are two modes of co-execution: continuous and stepwise.
+Each step has a \textbf{step completion indicator} that indicates whether the step has not yet been run (a bullet point), is in progress (a spinner), requires user input (a question mark badge), or is complete (a checkmark).
+This notebook-inspired design allows \name to dispatch the agent to run autonomously on parts of a plan she trusts the agent to complete on its own.
+She can also iterate on specific parts of a plan by examining and potentially amending the output of each plan step before continuing.

 \name wishes to run through the entire plan once to see the output.
-She triggers \textit{continuous co-execution} (Figure \ref{fig:continuous-stepwise}A) with the \textbf{[Run all]} button at the top of the plan.
+She triggers \textit{continuous co-execution} with the \textbf{[Run all]} button at the top of the plan.
 In \textbf{continuous co-execution}, the agent will automatically continue onto the next step as soon as it (or the user) has completed the previous one, until it reaches a user step or the end of the plan.

-When she iterates on the plan in subsequent runs to refine specific steps and outputs, \name may opt for \textbf{stepwise co-execution} (Figure \ref{fig:continuous-stepwise}B).
-This allows \name to run one plan step at a time, like running individual cells in computational notebooks.
-When \name hovers her mouse over the bullet point of the first plan step, the bullet point turns into a play button that, when clicked, will run only that step.
-Unlike some computational notebooks, however, \system does not permit out-of-order stepwise execution\footnote{We also note that out-of-order execution in computational notebooks is a major user pain point identified in prior academic work \cite{Chattopadhyay2020WhatsWW, lau2020notebooks} and industry reports \cite{jupyter2015survey, grus2018notebooks}.} because some steps may rely on the outputs of previous ones.
+By contrast, if she wishes to iterate and refine the outputs of individual steps before the agent moves onto the next one, she can opt for \textbf{stepwise co-execution}.

 \name can flexibly switch from stepwise to continuous co-execution at any point by clicking the \textbf{[Run remaining]} button at the top of the plan.
-Conversely, \name can switch from continuous to stepwise co-execution by clicking on the \textbf{[Pause after this step]} button during execution and manually running subsequent steps.
+Conversely, \name can switch from continuous to stepwise co-execution by clicking on the \textbf{[Pause after this step]} button during execution and manually running subsequent steps.\footnote{\system does not permit out-of-order stepwise execution because some steps may rely on the outputs of previous ones.
+We also note that out-of-order execution in computational notebooks is a major user pain point identified in prior academic work \cite{Chattopadhyay2020WhatsWW, lau2020notebooks} and industry reports \cite{jupyter2015survey, grus2018notebooks}.}